 Each Person Has A True Self

 And it’s just a matter of finding it.
-This juxtaposes against another psychological theory in which humans are a product of their environment and rather than there being ‘one true self’, there are multiple versions of the self.
+This juxtaposes against another psychological theory in which humans are a product of their environment.
+Rather than there being a ‘one true self’, there are multiple versions of the self.
 We change according to circumstance, and we change a lot more over the course of our lifetimes than we realise, moulded by our particular circumstances.
 This latter view is the more popular in modern psychology, but literary, classic-sounding children’s books such as this one are more inclined to stick with the older view.

 Take a look at any Goosebumps novel and you’ll see each chapter ends in an obvious cliffhanger.
 In a literary novel like this one, the cliffhangers are not so obvious but they’re there all the same, making the reader anxious for the characters’ safety.
 For instance, Chapter 31 ends with the non-climactic sounding ‘He turned back for the clearing’.
 But the reader knows that Pax is in danger of being shot even though Pax doesn’t realise this himself.
 The cliffhanger is there but more subtle.
 And it requires a little work on the part of the reader.